bifrost-finance/bifrost-wiki/en/help/faq.md

 ### What are the usage scenarios of vToken?

-- Hedge-Anti-inflation, prevent devaluation of staking assets, no lock-up position.
+- **Hedge**-Anti-inflation, prevent devaluation of staking assets, no lock-up position.

-- Double rewards-Get staking rewards and DeFi interests at the same time.
+- **Double rewards**-Get staking rewards and DeFi interests at the same time.

-- Leverage-Use vToken lending leverage to expand staking principal.
+- **Leverage**-Use vToken lending leverage to expand staking principal.

-- Cross-chain rewards-Making cross-chain scenarios compatible with staking rewards.
+- **Cross-chain rewards**-Making cross-chain scenarios compatible with staking rewards.

 ### Which PoS tokens does Bifrost support for vToken swap?